Valks-Minecraft-Plugins/FiestaMC/README.md

 > ℹ️ Godot v4.2.1.stable.mono.official [b09f793f5] is required to run this.

 > ℹ️ This tool only works on Fabric modpacks.
-Support for Forge modpacks will come if it gets requested enough.
+Support for Forge modpacks may come in the future.

 ![Untitled](https://github.com/Valks-Minecraft-Plugins/FiestaMC/assets/6277739/5ffa1587-9612-4892-ade5-64462cf42dc5)